Disease Guide ·Zinc-Responsive Dermatosis ·2026

 Zinc-Responsive Dermatosis in Dogs - symptoms, vet costs & insurance

-Zinc-responsive dermatosis diagnosis costs $200-$500, with zinc supplements running $20-$50/month for the rest of your dog's life.
-Northern breeds have a genetic inability to properly absorb zinc from their diet, leading to crusting, hair loss, and painful skin lesions — especially around the eyes, mouth, and ears.
-The condition looks alarming but responds well to supplementation once correctly diagnosed.
+Diagnosis costs $200-$500; supplements run $20-$50/month for life.
+Northern breeds have a genetic inability to absorb zinc, causing crusting, hair loss, and painful lesions around eyes, mouth, and ears.
+The condition responds well to supplementation once correctly diagnosed.

 Zinc-Responsive Dermatosis - vet costs and insurance